diegovillatoromx/airflow-snowflake-pipeline/README.md

 ## Step 2: Define Snowflake Tables
 Now, we'll define the Snowflake tables needed for the 'purchase' data structure:

-1. To Create a `'users'` Table, execute the SQL command to create a 'users' table with the specified columns and primary key.
+1. To Create a `'users'` Table, execute the SQL command to create a '`users'` table with the specified columns and primary key.
    ```sql
    CREATE OR REPLACE TABLE your_schema_name.users (
     USER_ID STRING PRIMARY KEY,